MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.2.0/configure-global-settings.md

 Update-AzConfig -DefaultSubscriptionForLogin <Subscription ID or Name>
 ```

+Note: not to be confused with "the subscription of the default context", the
+**DefaultSubscriptionForLogin** configuration takes effect only when authenticating to Azure.

 ## Replicating settings

 To replicate your settings from one environment to another, you use the `Export-AzConfig` cmdlet to